 A well-structured dashboard will give answers to these questions, and much more!
 It can decrease the timeframe and the costs of development.

 - Start with users, not the data.
-The best way to start is to understand the goal of end-users.
+As first, try to understand the goal of end-users.
 If you can realize this for sure, you will create a dashboard that is most useful for them.
 What is this all mean in practice?
 Go and talk to the users and try to understand the scope.
 Try to build a dashboard that is not in constant need of updates!
 Because of this, you can cut development costs.

 - Don’t flood the user with unwanted information.
 You should seek that the dashboard is useful for them.
 You can even create such custom views.
 Filter data and display the relevant information only, as well.